-Unit: thousand shares
+Unit: Unit: thousand shares

-2022
+2023 2022

-Balance at January 1 -
+Balance at January 1 3,000 -

-Purchase of stock 3,000
+Purchase of stock - 3,000

+Transferred to employees (2,860)

-Balance at December 31 3,000
+Balance at December 31 140 3,000

 Pursuant to the Securities and Exchange Act, the number of treasury shares purchased cannot exceed 10% of the number of shares issued.
 The total purchase cost cannot exceed the sum of retained earnings, paid-in capital in excess of par value, and realized capital surplus.
-The maximum shares and the maximum total cost of the treasury stock hold by the Company in 2022 has complied with the foregoing regulations.
+The maximum shares and the maximum total cost of the treasury stock hold by the Company from January 1 to December 31, 2023 has complied with the foregoing regulations.
 Furthermore, treasury shares cannot be pledged for debts, and treasury shares dose not carry any shareholder rights until it is transferred.